 There is nothing motivating about seeing the clock slowly tick away when you're on the treadmill.
 To combat this, I do my best to cover up the clock (or look away from it) as much as possible.
 It's almost like a game I play with myself to see how long I can resist looking at it.
 A watched pot never boils, and a watched treadmill clock never ticks.
 You're better off looking at something else if you're trying to prevent boredom!

 5. Challenge yourself.

 It's true that running and walking on a treadmill is not as challenging as doing the same exercise outside.
-(Learn the many reasons why here.)
-But the treadmill has other perks: like showing you exactly how hard you're working.
+But the treadmill has other perks, such as showing you exactly how hard you're working.
 I take advantage of these truths when on the treadmill.
-I push myself to run faster than I normally would outside (and I can see exactly how fast I'm going!), which proves to be a fun challenge.
+I push myself to run faster than I normally would outside (and I can see exactly how fast I'm going), which proves to be a fun challenge.
 The other perk of challenging yourself to work harder is that you can get in a great workout in a lot less time, which means less time on the treadmill!
 So next time, push it on those speed intervals.
 Try a few sprints.
 See how long you can maintain a quicker clip.
 It will all help you pass the minutes and get more accomplished in less time.

 6. Break it up.

-If you had 100 pounds to lose, you wouldn't wait until you lose all 100 pounds before celebrating would you?
+If you had 100 pounds to lose, you wouldn't wait until you lose all 100 pounds before celebrating, would you?
 No!
 You'd probably break it up into smaller milestones, and celebrate each one.
 I do the same thing when I have to hit the treadmill.
-Instead of dreading a 30-minute treadmill run, which just seems FOREVER long for me to run in one place, I'll break it up into 5-minute increments.
-Each one I accomplish gets a mini "WooHoo!" and makes me feel like I'm closer to my ultimate goal.
+Instead of dreading a 30-minute treadmill run, which feels like forever for me, I'll break it up into five-minute increments.
+Each one I accomplish gets a mini "Woohoo!" and makes me feel like I'm closer to my ultimate goal.